inference-asia/visionext/README.md

     t.join()
 ```

-Without a gallery every face is reported as `unknown`.
-See [Face Gallery](#face-gallery) to get names.
+Without a gallery every face is `unknown`.
+See [Face Gallery](#face-gallery).

 ## Dashboard

 <p align="center"><img src="screenshot.png" alt="The VisioNext dashboard showing live detections" width="900"></p>

-The dashboard is the same client as your application, in a browser.
-The menu at the top switches between **Object Detection** and **Face Recognition**, each with:
+The dashboard is a client like your application.
+The menu switches between **Object Detection** and **Face Recognition**, each with:

 - **Sources**: add a stream URL or a file path inside the container, set `every_n_frames`, remove sources.
-The list is the engine's own, so sources added from the SDK appear here and the other way round.
+The list is the engine's own, so sources added from the SDK appear here too.
-- **Files**: upload a video from your computer, then add it to the engine with one click.
-Uploads are kept in the `uploads` volume, shared by every engine, and are also addable from the SDK as `/uploads/<name>`.
+- **Files**: upload a video (up to 4 GB) and add it to the engine with one click.
+Uploads live in the `uploads` volume, shared by every engine, and the SDK can add them as `/uploads/<name>`.
 Delete them from the same dialog.
-Uploads are capped at 4 GB each.
 - **Live**: the latest sampled frame of every source with its detections drawn on it.
-Click a frame to see the record behind it, its events, and the JSON your application receives.
+Click a frame to see the record, its events and the JSON your application receives.
-- **Records**: the most recent records, newest first, each with its detections and their confidence.
+- **Records**: the most recent records, newest first, with their detections and confidence.

-Two things to know:

-- The dashboard is a client.
-While the page is open in a browser both engines process frames for it, so a file source is read while you watch even if no application is connected.
+While the page is open, both engines process frames for it, so a file source plays while you watch even with no application connected.

-- It has no login.
-The quick start publishes it on every interface of the host so you can open it from your own machine, which means anyone on that network can add sources, upload videos and see frames.
-Keep the host on a private network, or bind the port to `127.0.0.1` and reach it through an SSH tunnel or an authenticating reverse proxy.
-Never expose it to the public internet.
+The dashboard has no login.
+The quick start publishes it on every interface of the host, so anyone on that network can add sources, upload videos and see frames.
+Keep the host on a private network, or bind the port to `127.0.0.1` and use an SSH tunnel or an authenticating reverse proxy.
+Do not expose it to the public internet.

 ## Sources

-A source is a stream URL (`rtsp://`, `rtmp://`, anything FFmpeg can open) or a video file path **inside the container**.
-The container cannot see the host filesystem, so a host path such as `/home/me/video.mp4` is rejected.
-Mount the directory that holds your files into every container that should read them:
+A source is a stream URL (`rtsp://`, `rtmp://`, anything FFmpeg can open) or a video file path inside the container.
+Host paths are rejected.
+Mount the directory into every container that should read it:

 ```yaml
     volumes: